Retrosol/COMPETITIVE-DATABASE-USUM/README.md

 Pokémon Sun and Moon Competitive PK7/EKX Database
 ========================================================================
 FIRST AND FOREMOST
-DO NOT UPDATE NINTENDO 3DS FIRMWARE IF YOU WISH TO USE MY DATABASE;
+YOU NEED HOMEBREW LAUNCHER ON 11.4-11.5 OLD/N3DS;

-    IF YOU ALREADY HAVE UPDATED 3DS FIRMWARE TO 11.3 ALL YOU NEED TO DO IS SEND ME A REQUEST ON DISCORD Retrosol#3697, and tell me which pokemon in datbase you would like, me to trade to you.
+    IF YOU ARE HAVING TROUBLE, ALL YOU NEED TO DO IS SEND ME A REQUEST ON DISCORD Retrosol#3697, and tell me which pokemon in datbase you would like, me to trade to you.

 https://www.youtube.com/watch?v=KI5y3nrgv5k